daqhris/ZinnekeRescueMission/README.md

 Once again in our lifetimes, the covered river bed of the __*Senne*__ was flooded as heavy rains poured down on the capital of Europe.
 This time, the unexpected weather change coincided with a week of __*Ethereum*__-themed events in Brussels.
 Then a Brussels-based __*Zinneke*__ rushed to the __*ETHGlobal 2024*__ hackathon to build an out-of-this-world decentralized application.

-This dApp is part of his call-to-action to smuggle on-chain photographic souvenirs.
+This dApp is part of his call-to-action to smuggle photographic souvenirs, recently recovered from the floodwaters of the first Ethereum-themed week in Brussels, just a month after the biennial and citywide __*Zinneke Parade*__.
-Join if you want to volunteer as a developer and hack together on Ethereum.
+Join this __*rescue mission*__ if you want to volunteer as a humanitarian developer and hack together on Ethereum.

 ## Rescue Mission 101